 Unpronounceable ingredients are invariably chemicals and exposure to chemicals should be limited.
 Everything you do going forward is to increase your nutrient intake and clear out toxins on a daily basis.

 Skin care products that you buy, by their very nature must contain at least some chemicals like preservatives and binders.
-They have to have chemicals or they won’t last on the store shelf.
+They have to have chemicals, or they won’t last on the store shelf.
 They would separate and become unstable.
-So to avoid chemicals you’ll use natural items like pure castile soap, unrefined coconut oil, raw unfiltered honey (for patting facial massages) and cold pressed olive oil right out of your kitchen.
+So, to avoid chemicals you’ll use natural items like pure castile soap, unrefined coconut oil, raw unfiltered honey (for patting facial massages) and cold pressed olive oil right out of your kitchen.
 I’ve been using them successfully for years.
-With the money you save on expensive skin care products, wine, meat etc. you will now redirect yourself to healthier foods which are part of the best skin care program albeit internal, in the world.
+And this is definitely a mindset trick: with the money you save on expensive skin care products, wine, meat etc. you will now redirect yourself to healthier foods which are part of the best skin care program albeit internal, in the world.

 You’ll also justify the additional costs of organic foods by the fact that you don’t have expensive hospital, doctor and prescription bills.
 But in the long run the real justification isn’t cost, it’s how good you will look and feel.
-I see other women with arthritis, diabetes and other chronic illnesses swollen and toxic from steroids, pain killers and bone builders, losing their mojo and my heart goes out to them.
+I see so many women with chronic illnesses swollen and toxic from prescription drugs, losing their mojo and my heart goes out to them.
 I want so badly to tell them what a joy this lifestyle is.

 You won’t just have issues about the expense of organic foods.
 You will also most likely have to overcome mental blocks about the time it takes for daily juicing, salads and exercise.
 The truth?
 Making yourself green juices every other day takes less time than making a daily breakfast.
 And making a big raw salad takes about the same time as making a sandwich and side snack.